dorotheekar/graph-precipitation-ipcc-projection/README.md

 ## Graph of IPCC precipitation projection and historical precipitation (on France : 'départements'/'régions')
 ### Introduction

-> The provided graphs are based on Eurocordex NetCDF files on adjusted IPCC models (https://www.euro-cordex.net/060378/index.php.en) and display precipitation cumulation level on historical and projection models.
+> The provided graphs are based on Eurocordex NetCDF files adjusted IPCC models (https://www.euro-cordex.net/060378/index.php.en) and display precipitation cumulation level on historical and projection models.
 The idea is to provide a comparision between historical and future annual cumulation of precipitation.
 Time intervall, IPCC projection and geographical french area are to be chosen by user.
 <!-- toc -->
 ### Table of contents